juju/docs/src/en/juju-backups.md

 ### Restoring on HA

+Please note that a restore must take place when you have lost all your redundant state-servers.
+If that is not the case, simply issuing the `juju enable-ha` command will be enough to create a new state-server replica on your environment.

 For performing a `restore-backup`, the only check performed by the utility is to make sure that the initial state-server is not up.